materials-commons/mcapi/python/extras/examples/README.md

 https://materialscommons.org/

-Note: this example actually uses a module of the Python API project called demo_project, so the bluk of the code in NOT in this folder (the **examples** folder) but is, instead in the folder for that modules; in particular see **https://github.com/materials-commons/mcapi/blob/master/python/demo_project/demo_project.py** or coresponding local file (in that case that you have download or cloned the content).
+Note: this example actually uses a module of the Python API project called demo_project, so the bulk of the code in NOT in this folder (the **examples** folder) but is, instead in the folder for that modules; in particular see **https://github.com/materials-commons/mcapi/blob/master/python/demo_project/demo_project.py** or corresponding local file (in that case that you have download or cloned the content).

 Build from Excel Spreadsheet
 ----------------------------